We are replacing the iconic Akaroa Wharf – originally built in 1887 – as it is nearing the end of its usable life.

 Get updates on the Akaroa Wharf replacement project

-We’ve been working in partnership with Ōnuku Rūnanga, and speaking to the Akaroa community about the replacement of the wharf – with $19.1 million funding having been included in the Long Term Plan 2021-31.
+We’ve been working in partnership with Ōnuku Rūnanga, and speaking to the Akaroa community about the $24.8 million wharf replacement project.

 We understand this project is of high interest to the Akaroa community as the wharf is an integral part of Akaroa’s heritage, holding high historical, social, cultural and contextual significance.

-Drummonds Jetty and Daly’s Wharf have now been identified as suitable alternatives for the community to use while Akaroa Wharf is rebuilt.
+Drummonds Jetty and Daly’s Wharf have been identified as suitable alternatives for the community to use while Akaroa Wharf is rebuilt.
+Upgrade work on these two facilities will begin in September 2024 and is expected to be complete in December 2024.

 Read more about the latest project update on Newsline(external link) and sign up for our Akaroa Wharf newsletter(external link) for updates as the project progresses.